 By following these steps, you can easily perform a t-test in Google Sheets to assess the significance of differences between means in your data.
 Remember to interpret the results carefully and consider the context of your analysis.

-Key Points: (See Also: How To Change Military Time On Google Sheets)
+Key Points: (See Also: How To Hide Multiple Tabs In Google Sheets)

 – A t-test is used to assess the significance of differences between means.